rewebcan/warwick/README.md

 # warwick
-An useful League of Legends API client
+An useful NodeJS League of Legends API client written in TypeScript for NodeJS